percona/pmm-doc/quickstart.md

 **Ports**

 - By default, port 443 should be opened on the PMM Server.
-- The database port should be open for the PMM Server.
+- The database port should be open for the PMM Agent.

 ## Install PMM